In the first three weeks of this missions course we've looked at:

 The 10/40 Window concept is a graphic way of describing where the majority of the unreached people of our world live.

 Visualize a globe in your mind.
 See those horizontal lines going around the world?
 They're "latitude" lines.
-The 10/40 Window explanation and map is the area stretching across Africa and Asia from 10 degrees latitude north of the equator to 40 degrees latitude north of the equator.
+The 10/40 Window is the area stretching across Africa and Asia from 10 degrees latitude north of the equator to 40 degrees latitude north of the equator.
 That's the area where we've got to concentrate prayer, people and financial resources if we're going to complete the Great Commission.

 If you're going to get your heart in tune with God's heart, you need to understand the enormity of the task yet to be done before His will is "done on earth as it is in heaven" (as the Lord's Prayer says in Matthew 6:10).